ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftAdvancedCruiseModel.rst

 IAircraftAdvancedCruiseModel
 ============================

-.. py:class:: IAircraftAdvancedCruiseModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftAdvancedCruiseModel

    object

    Interface used to access the advanced cruise model options for a cruise model of an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftAdvancedCruiseModel

 Overview
 --------